A heartwarming tale of an adorable dog and a cast of wonderful characters that you'll want to curl up with all Christmas

 Bill has lived on Christmas Street since he was a young man.
 He's seen families come and go, watched children grow up...
 Now he wants to be left alone.

-Everything seven-year-old Teddy loves is in America.
+Everything eight-year-old Teddy loves is in America.
 But his widowed father, Sam, has brought them both back to England to be closer to their family.
 Sam's one wish is for Teddy to be happy again.

 As Teddy and Sam settle into their new life, a very special four-legged neighbour is determined to make them feel at home.
 Jack, the Christmas street dog, is welcome in everyone's house - but will it be in his power to help a little boy and a lonely old man remember the true meaning of the season?